 Do not despair if you realise that you have set your reserve a bit too high.
-You can still always negotiate with a buyer after the auction, so it is always better to go on the more expensive side than selling yourself short.
+You can still always negotiate with a buyer after the auction, so it is always better to go on the more expensive side than sell yourself short.

-Nowadays, auction houses have started to adopt the newer methods which allow buyers to bid on the property online.
+Nowadays, auction houses have started to adopt newer methods which allow buyers to bid on the property online.
 The buyer will pay a non-refundable reservation fee.
 However, they will be given a longer completion timescale.
 The additional time is to help the buyer sort out a mortgage or finance.

 One of the main benefits of auctioning your home is, just how quick it can be.
 It can take only one month to get your property in the auction house and then as little as 28 days afterwards the sale could be completed.
 However, this also means you need to be able to move quickly once the purchase has gone through.

 DISCLAIMER: These articles are for information only and should not be construed as advice.
 You should always seek advice prior to taking any action.